SovnSkyrim/QWEST/README.md

   - Barter Menu : Disabled
   - Container Menu : Disabled
   - Crafting Menu : Disabled

-#### Skyrim's Unique Treasure
-- SUT Configuration
-  - Lore friendly items only : Enabled
-  (this is a personal choice, if you want to leave it disabled, it won't create problems)

 #### SmoothCam  -for 3rd person players-
 - Presets